 This book explains a lot about vehicle diagnostics, in-vehicle networks, UDS protocol and much more.

-The request is made using a Functional Address ($7DF).
-Both ECM and TCM will now respond with CAN IDs $7E8 and $7E9, respectively.
+Example: You send the request using a Functional Address ($7DF).
+Both the ECM and TCM respond with CAN IDs $7E8 and $7E9, respectively.

 Note: There is no Functional Response CAN ID.

-Physical Addressing vs Functional Addressing in CAN Bus
+Physical Addressing vs Functional Addressing in CAN Bus: A quick recap